toraifu/fallacy/README.md

 ## PCB features
 - QMK / VIA support
 - No through-switch LEDs
-- Support for the use of fourteen WS2812B RGB-KEDs, if backlight is desired.
+- Support for the use of fourteen WS2812B RGB-LEDs, if backlight is desired.
 - Layout options:
     - Stepped/normal caps
     - Split/fullsized backspace